gullerya/data-tier/readme.md

 `data-tier` ('tier' from 'to tie') is a two way binding (MVVM) library targeting client (browser) HTML/JavaScript applications.

+Primary reasons for `data-tier` (or - why bother):
+- simplicity, it is much simpler than any other MVVM libs I'm aware of
+- performant and robust data handling due to [`object-observer`](https://github.com/gullerya/object-observer)
+- perfectly suited for web-components based applications

+It is highly advised to briefly review the library's [Lifecycle](./docs/lifecycle.md) documentation for a main concepts.

+> Once ready, [`data-tier`'s approach to client app architecture](./docs/client-app-architecture.md) will provide a full author's take on when and how to employ data binding in a modern client applications in a non-intrusive, non-prisoning, managable and extensible way.

 `data-tier` relies on an [`Observable`](https://github.com/gullerya/object-observer/blob/master/docs/observable.md)-driven event cycle, having an embedded [object-observer](https://github.com/gullerya/object-observer) as the default `Observable` provider.

-It is highly advised to briefly review the library's [Lifecycle](./docs/lifecycle.md) documentation for a main concepts.
-Once ready, [`data-tier`'s approach to client app architecture](./docs/client-app-architecture.md) will provide a full author's take on when and how to employ data binding in a modern client applications in a non-intrusive, non-prisoning, managable and extensible way.

 ![CHROME](./docs/icons/chrome.png)<sub>61+</sub> | ![FIREFOX](./docs/icons/firefox.png)<sub>60+</sub> | ![EDGE](./docs/icons/edge-chromium.png)<sub>79+</sub>